PurpurMC/Purpur/docs/source/configuration.rst

     * pumpkin-can-be-added-back
         - **default**: true
         - **description**: Control if pumpkins can be placed back onto snowmen

+* villager
+    * use-brain-ticks-only-when-lagging
+        - **default**: true
+        - **description**: Only use the brain ticks setting when the server is lagging (see lagging-threshold above).
+If set to false, the brain ticks setting is always used.
+    * brain-ticks
+        - **default**: 2
+        - **description**: How often (in ticks) should villager's tick their brain logic.
+Vanilla value is to tick every tick (1).
+Higher amounts makes them tick less often to reduce lag, but setting it too high could result is unresponsive villagers.

 * zombie_horse
     * spawn-chance